 “I’ve had tinnitus for as long as I can remember.
-I was always aware of it but I didn’t know what it was, or that it was called tinnitus, until I was much older.
+I was always aware of it but I didn’t know what it was - or that it was even called tinnitus, until I was a teenager.
 I just thought it was normal and that everybody heard what I was hearing.
 It’s connected to my partial hearing loss, which I’ve had since birth, caused by swelling on the brain.

 Generally speaking, the tinnitus is worse at night or when it’s quiet.
-But I go through bad patches, where it’s more noticeable than others.
-A few weeks ago I developed a sharp ‘buzzing’ noise, which lasted for a few weeks, then subsided again.
+I go through bad patches, where it’s more noticeable than others.
 I find that the tinnitus even ‘echoes’ what I’ve heard earlier in the day or even weeks before.